erizov/Professor/semester_5/lecture_25_transformers/transformer/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Transformation architecture is the best solution for all problems" ✓ **CORRECT**: Transformation architecture has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Transformation architecture is the best solution for all problems" ✓ **CORRECT**: Transformation architecture has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Transformation architecture is too complex to understand" ✓ **CORRECT**: Transformation architecture can be understood by breaking it down into smaller steps